 It’s one of the more common phobias.
 Latest estimates suggest it could affect up to 10% of us.
 Even though it’s so common it wasn’t officially recognised as a phobia in the American Psychiatric Association Diagnostics and Statistical Manual of Mental Health Disorders, 4th Edition (DSM-IV) in 1994 .

 The actual definition is: an “extreme fear of medical procedures involving injections or needles”.
 It also goes by the common name of needle phobia.

 Children are most affected by this condition.
 That’s simply explained by the fact they’re not yet used to the sensation of being pricked by a needle.
 Normally the fear subsides but there are those for whom it doesn’t and the fear of needles intensifies into adulthood.

-No one need struggle with Trypanophobia or the fear of injections, there are fantastic treatment programs that really do work and there’s one we particularly recommend:
+No one need struggle with Trypanophobia or the fear of injections, there are fantastic treatment programs that really do work.

 Although trypanophobia is simply defined as fear of injections, it can appear in several forms.